eendebakpt/oapackage/CONTRIBUTING.md

 ### Bugs reports and feature requests

-To submit a bug report or feature request use the [Github issue tracker](https://github.com/eendebakpt/oapackage/issues) are for.
-Search for existing and closed issues.
+To submit a bug report or feature request use the [Github issue tracker](https://github.com/eendebakpt/oapackage/issues).
+Search for existing and closed issues first.
 If your problem or idea is not yet addressed, please open a new issue.

 ### Testing